-“While ketogenic diets prompt the production of ketone bodies as fuel and are of proven value in rare cases of refractory epilepsy, they are also associated with data in several studies suggesting they boost long term risk of premature death.
-I would not advise the daily use of a long term ketogenic strategy based on animal product consumption.”
+“While ketogenic diets prompt the production of ketone bodies as fuel and are of proven value in rare cases of refractory epilepsy, they are also associated with data in several studies suggesting they boost the long-term risk of premature death.
+I would not advise the daily use of a long-term ketogenic strategy based on animal product consumption.”

 If we must attach a name to the “diet” associated with health and longevity, the plant-based and Mediterranean diets are the only ones that consistently show long-term positive outcomes, across thousands of published studies.

 Dr. David Katz | Yale Meta-Study